ColinWilder/markdownSandbox/ignoreForNow/pandoc-notes.md

 <!-- It is necessary to place the flag at the beginning.
 Putting it at the end screwed things up and made the metadata appear after the last chapter. -->

 ## Working with .txt source files
 This can be a .txt.
 See toy example at https://pandoc.org/epub.html. pandoc simpleBookEx.txt -o simpleBookExOutput.epub Seems to assume that the first % indicates the title.
-Autogenerates a title page basedon inital % things.
+Autogenerates a title page based on initial % things.
 Very lightweight but ambiguous.
-Given that the markdown and metadata versions of stuff seem to offere a lot more power...
+Given that the markdown and metadata versions of stuff seem to offer a lot more power...

 # Try to build a book from several .md files all in the same folder

 The next step would be to do this all in one master folder.
 My ghost tells me that will work just fine.

 pandoc -o myBook2Output.epub metadata.txt Ch1.md Ch2.md <!-- This worked. -->